 - It shows how negative assumptions are readily made about the presence of such a blind spot rather than it being accepted as a genuine oversight or error.
 (This likely happens because no one likes to be ignored.)

 - It shows how a blind spot can be not only perpetuated but also enlarged, spreading into surrounding institutions.
-(This is particularly the case, again as the above quotation shows, when the institutions possessing the blind spot are high profile, powerful and influential members of their sector or well-established pillars of society.
+(This is particularly the case, as the above quotation shows, when the institutions possessing the blind spot are high profile and influential members of their sector or well-established pillars of society.
 Taking their lead from these well-established and esteemed institutions, those interacting with them often see and not see the same things in the same ways.
 If they do perceive an ever-spreading blind spot, they almost unquestioningly assume that it is there for a good reason or is simply 'the way things are around here'.)

 So, take care to ensure your context and the institutions you are working with do not blunt your curiosity and dull your sensitivity to blind spots.
 Be careful to remember that blind spots are potentially dangerous because they tend to be perceived negatively by those sensitive enough to recognise them.
 Take a careful look at forms and documents; listen intently to conversations and presentations; take careful note of what is said at meetings.
 And if you sense the spreading presence of blind spots similar to that described above, make yourself ask the obvious question: